How COVID-19 testing works

 - if the clinic is drive-through and you need to stay in your car for the test

-- COVID-19 clinics which are set up especially for testing
+- COVID-19 clinics (these are set up especially for testing)

 - some private pathology sites

 - some GPs or local doctors.

 You will need to bring one form of identification with you.